 What Works Well

 • Virtual Deliverability Manager (VDM).
-Amazon SES includes Virtual Deliverability Manager, an optional monitoring layer that analyzes account- and identity-level sending performance, flags reputation or infrastructure issues, and provides deliverability guidance.
-It can also enable features like engagement tracking and optimized shared delivery.
+Amazon SES includes Virtual Deliverability Manager, an optional monitoring layer.
+Amazon SES can analyze sending performance, flag reputation or infrastructure issues, and provide deliverability guidance, with options for engagement tracking and optimized shared delivery.

 Where it Falls Short